 A 13.32 carat Type I pink diamond recovered at the Letšeng mine on 7 February 2019.
 More information on this diamond can be found here.

-Maloti River Frog: Sensitive species found at the artificial Qaqa wetland.
+The Maluti River Frog (Amietia vertebralis) Sensitive species found at the artificial Qaqa wetland.
 Existence of this species is an indication of a successful phytoremediation initiative within the wetland.

-Aloe polyphylla: one of the protected species endemic to Lesotho.
-It is found outside the mine lease area but LD monitors the plants on an annual basis.
+The Spiral Aloe, Lekhala Kharetsa or Many-Leaved Aloe (Aloe polyphylla) one of the protected species endemic to Lesotho. it is found outside the Mine Lease area, however Letšeng Diamonds monitor the plants on an annual basis.

-Disa cephalotes subsp frigida: One of the species found within the LDM lease area; its natural habitat is well managed and protected.
-It is endemic to the Drakensberg Mountains and Maloti mountains of Lesotho.
+Disa cephalotes subsp.
+Frigida One of the species found in the Mine Lease area; its natural habitat is well managed and protected.
+It is endemic to the Drakensberg Mountains and Maluti Mountains.

-Eucomis schijffii: One of the species, found within the LDM lease area; its natural habitat is well managed and protected.
-It is endemic to the Drakensberg Mountains and Maloti mountains of Lesotho
+The Pineapple Flower (Eucomis schijffii): One of the species, found within the Mine Lease area; its natural habitat is well managed and protected.
+It is endemic to the Drakensberg Mountains and Maluti mountains of Lesotho

 Mountain Pipit (Anthus hoeschi): A globally Near Threatened and localised endemic species restricted to the Lesotho Highlands Endemic Bird Area.
 It is a predominantly summer breeding visitor to Letšeng in grassland and shrubveld areas.

 Drakensberg Rock Jumper (Chaetops aurantius): The global conservation status has recently been uplisted from Least Concern to Near Threatened, with a high frequency of occurrence at Letšeng and surrounds.
-Also one of 2 species that are restricted to the Afro-tropical Highlands Biome (with the Drakensberg Siskin)
+Also one of two species that are restricted to the Afro-tropical Highlands Biome with the Drakensberg siski (Serinus symonsi)